-"Its rarity means that people with lumps and bumps can ignore it and sometimes GPs and surgeons don’t know what to do with it.
-The wrong management of sarcoma then leads to its spread."
+"Its rarity means that people with lumps might ignore them, as most lumps are benign.
+The diagnosis of sarcoma can be challenging, and sometimes GPs and surgeons don’t know what to do with it.
+The wrong management of sarcoma can then lead to its spread."

 As well as treating rare cancers like sarcoma, studying and understanding them is challenging too.
 Funding for research is competitive, and with the added complication that clinical trials may be harder to coordinate, the situation is often frustrating.

-"It’s very difficult to do trials in rare cancers – pharma companies don’t want to invest because it’s not seen as profitable and so it’s important to work with charities and donors, and to make people aware, to get doctors on board (which is hard when they sometimes see only 1 sarcoma patient in 20 years of practice).
+"It’s very difficult to do trials in rare cancers – pharma companies may not want to invest because it’s not seen as profitable, and so it’s important to work with charities and donors, and to make people aware, to get doctors on board (which is hard when they sometimes see only 1 sarcoma patient in many years of practice).

 "Research on sarcoma needs more trial centres – across the whole of the UK and internationally.
-I feel that every patient has the right to access trials wherever they live and at the moment it depends on whether the centre near them wants to take part in the trial – then the patient might not have that opportunity.
-Not everyone can go to London, and people don’t want to be travelling for four to five hours every day.
+I feel that every patient has the right to access trials wherever they live and at the moment it depends on whether the centre near them is part of the specific trial – then the patient might not have that opportunity.
+Not everyone can go to London, and people don’t want to be travelling for three to five hours every week.